-Companies like Airbnb have boosted the amount of traveling people are doing, so it only makes sense that more and more people are looking to cash in on the action.
+Moreover, companies like Airbnb have boosted the amount of traveling people are doing, so it only makes sense that more and more people are looking to cash in on the action.
 Owning a rental vacation home is easier now than it’s ever been!

-There are already over 42.58 million housing units in the U.S. thanks to the new generations’ unwillingness to settle down with a huge investment (like a mortgage) — although landlords aren’t usually required to furnish their tenant’s living space, the boom in vacation rentals offers a unique opportunity to make bank on the investment.
+There are already over 42.58 million housing units in the U.S. thanks to the new generations’ unwillingness to settle down with a considerable investment (like a mortgage).
+Furthermore, although landlords aren’t usually required to furnish their tenant’s living space, the boom in vacation rentals offers a unique opportunity to make bank on the investment.

 Hickory is one of the hardest commercially available hardwoods, boasting a pressure to mar capacity of 1,820 lbs.
 Plus, finely crafted and stained wood furniture look beautiful and elegant without sacrificing quality; quality wood craftsmanship is always worth the investment.
 This gorgeous custom Hickory Coffee Table is a great example and would be a perfect fit for a rental vacation home.

-For example, leather is long-lasting but requires constant conditioning (at least every six months); if you are unable to access your vacation rental or furniture for such routine maintenance, the wear on your furniture will look more like a tear, and you’ll lose out on new tenants.
+For example, leather is long-lasting but requires constant conditioning (at least every six months).
+If you are unable to access your vacation rental or furniture for such routine maintenance, the wear on your furniture will look more like a tear, and you’ll lose out on new tenants.